Why Is My Dog Acting Weird? Here's 10 Possible Reasons...

 Dogs are definitely not known for having minty-fresh breath, but even a slight increase in their halitosis can indicate a more serious problem.

 Issues with your pet’s gastrointestinal tract, liver, or kidneys can manifest via a particularly smelly breath, while a sweet-scented mouth can be a sign of canine diabetes.
 Check in with your vet and read our focused blogs on the importance of canine dental health…

 Escaping the heat, tracking animals, or hiding something important to them - dogs have plenty of reasons to dig holes in the ground outside.

 Has your dog started digging indoors as well, particularly at blankets or couches?
 Don’t worry, this is completely normal, as your dog might just be trying to find a comfortable spot to lie in.
-If the digging is bothering you or is starting to deteriorate your furniture, consider consulting with a kind, reputable, professional and ethical trainer for your dog.
+There's no need to wonder if your dog is acting weird, because they aren't.
+However, if the digging is bothering you or is starting to damage your furniture, consider consulting with a kind, reputable, professional and ethical trainer for your dog.